INTRODUCTION

 CONCLUSION

-Mindful eating is a powerful practice that enhances both physical health and emotional wellbeing.
+Mindful eating is a powerful practice that enhances both physical health and mental wellbeing.
 By recognising hunger cues, eating slowly and avoiding distractions, individuals can improve digestion and prevent overeating.
-Prioritising whole foods, practising portion control and developing a positive attitude towards eating supports a balanced and fulfilling lifestyle.
+Prioritising whole foods, practising portion control and developing a positive attitude towards eating support a balanced and fulfilling lifestyle.
 Making mindful choices around food leads to better nutrition, improved physical health and a greater appreciation for every meal.
 With consistency, mindful eating practices for healthy living become an effortless and rewarding way to enjoy food while nourishing the body and mind.